CDAGaming/CraftPresence-Mirror/README.md

 * `removeRepeatWords(input)` - Removes Duplicated Words within an inputted String
 * `replace(input, matchCase ?: false, matchWholeWord ?: false, useRegex ?: true, data=[from, to]...)` - Replaces Data in
   a String
+* `roundDouble(num, places ?: 0)` - Rounds a Double to the defined decimal place, if possible
+* `snapToStep(num, valueStep)` - Rounds the Specified Value to the nearest value, using the Step Rate Value
 * `split(input, regex, limit ?: 0)` - Splits this string around matches of the given regular expression
 * `stripAllFormatting(input)` - Strips Color and Formatting Codes from the inputted String
 * `stripColors(input)` - Strips Color Codes from the inputted String